 The main objective for kids in this age group is to get them used to being in new and different environments.
 Rather than a cruise or a theme park, travel to another country or a different city.
 Walk through different neighborhoods.
 Try new cuisines.
-Talk to people from different backgrounds than your family.
+Talk to people from backgrounds that are different from your family.

 Age group: Three to five years old

 When we travel, we like playing a game with our kids called, “What’s the same?
 What’s different?”
 During the preschool years, kids are able to distinguish between things are the same and different.
 This ability can help kids start understanding that concepts about inequality and privilege in travel.

 Age group: Six to eight years old

 Once kids are able to read, a world of knowledge suddenly opens up them.
 When traveling, read a few books about the places you visit.
 Continue talking about the differences and similarities, and encourage your kids to come up with their own observations.